pwr22/go-zoom/USAGE.md

     2
     3

-I find this to be more consistent across `:::` and `::::` so the zoom semantics may change before v1.0.0 to match this.
+I find this to be more consistent across `:::` and `::::` so the go-zoom semantics may change before v1.0.0 to match this.
 If so I'll likely provide a flag for parallel compatibility